Navigation: Menu Commands > Edit Menu >

 EditFlter

-Page url: http://www.dplot.com/help/index.htm?helpid_filter.htm
+Page url: https://www.dplot.com/help/index.htm?helpid_filter.htm